 Let us tell you a little more about the individual pet vaccines.

-The core dog vaccinations protect against the following viruses:
+The core dog vaccines protect against the following viruses:

 - Caine Parvovirus (CPV).